|

 the central tower on the third level houses four Buddha images, each

-facing a different cardinal point, highlighting the fact that though
+different cardinal point, highlighting the fact that though

 Angkor Wat was constructed as a Hindu temple, it has served as a